-Period style lighting for the interior of the Victorian home
+What period style lighting should I choose for the interior of my Victorian home?

 In Victorian homes lighting was used sparingly.
 There were several small pools of light created in each room, next to chairs and over tables rather than a large central bright light in every room.
 The Victorians feared that bright light both natural and artificial would fade fabrics, wallpapers and paints.
 They used several layers of curtains including nets, voiles and more heavy curtains to keep intense sunlight out of rooms.